-Levi's Global CMO: The Honest Truth About Life and Leadership
+Levi's Global CMO Jennifer Sey on The Honest Truth About Life and Leadership

 My visit with Jennifer Sey, Global CMO of Levi Strauss & Co., at her San Francisco office was nothing short of a magical experience.
 As we sat in a room covered in eclectic music posters with the original 501s hanging just outside, Jen shared with me her incredible journey from elite gymnast to Global CMO, and all the personal hurdles she had to overcome along the way.